tommyngre/nodd-app/README.md

 # node-app
-node-app executes 4 different commands, each with different parameters:
+node-app executes 4 different commands, each with different parameters.
+All commands print to a text file (log.txt), even if the commands are unknown.

 ### my-tweets
 No parameters.